 Data is entered at the location of the cursor left most digit first. (e.g., if 1234 is to be entered, start with the one.)

-Use the keypad to enter the characters from left to right.
+Use the ^ key to increment the first digit/character.
+Continue incrementing the required digit/character is reached.
 (Letters and punctuation characters are available only when non-numeric characters are allowed in the selected field.
 Signs, decimal points, and exponent indicators are available for numeric fields.)